tldr-pages/tldr/pages/linux/pacgraph.md

 # pacgraph

-> Draws a graph of installed packages to PNG/SVG/GUI/console.
+> Draw a graph of installed packages to PNG/SVG/GUI/console.
 Good for finding bloat.
 > More information: <https://github.com/keenerd/pacgraph>.

 - Produce svg and png graph: